unchangingConstant/student-tracker/README.md

 * Make sure your container engine is running in the background
 * Pull the repository from github
+* Open repository in VSCode
+* Create a new folder at the root of the repository called `.devcontainer`
-* Add the .devcontainer folder, found at the end of the README, to the root of the repository
+* In that folder, create a new file called devcontainer.json and copy the info at the end of the read me into it.
+Save the file
 * In VSCode, press Ctrl + Shift + P and select "Open folder in container"

 ### Executing program